itohio/FishFeeder/README.md

 ## Design
 At first I was thinking what kind of hardware to use and how to connect it to the Internet, however, I was really stoked on doing this project using Go.
-So, ESP32 wifi capabilities were out the window until [this]() is resolved.
+So, ESP32 wifi capabilities were out the window until [this and related issues](https://github.com/tinygo-org/tinygo/issues/2024) are resolved.
 Then I was thinking whether to design the hardware and solder it myself...
 And then one day I remembered, that I've got a couple of M5StickC modules lying around without any interesting usecase.